Search by Keyword

 (John Lennon - Paul McCartney)

 In mid October of 1964, The Beatles were in a jam.
 They were contracted to have a new single and an entire new album complete and in the stores in time for the Christmas shopping season.
-Their last album "A Hard Day's Night" had just reached the record shops three months earlier, but it was predicted, and rightfully so, that Beatles fans already owned this album and was eagerly awaiting new material for the end of the year.
+Their last album "A Hard Day's Night" had just reached the record shops three months earlier, but it was predicted, and rightfully so, that Beatles fans already owned this album and were eagerly awaiting new material for the end of the year.

 The problem was that the group was just too busy.
 They had just completed their first extensive American tour and were in the middle of an international tour as well.
-They had squeezed in a few recording dates but only had completed seven contenders for the sixteen required songs.
+They had squeezed in a few recording dates but had only completed seven contenders for the sixteen required songs.
 The decision was made to include some of their favorite cover songs, but they still needed to write more material themselves.

-Being under this kind of pressure led them to purge their memory for songs they may have written years ago but never got around to doing anything with.
+Being under this kind of pressure led them to purge their memories for songs they may have written years ago but never got around to doing anything with.
 "There were certain songs I had from way back that I didn't really finish up," McCartney relates, "but they were in the back of my mind...'I'll Follow The Sun' was one of those."

 The fact that the song was written many years prior to 1964 proves that Paul was born with the gift of writing memorable melodies.
 The result became what producer George Martin describes as his favorite song on the "Beatles For Sale" album.
 While "I'll Follow The Sun" may only have been recorded because of an album deadline, it is anything but 'filler' material.